July Summer Retreat

 Peg Morris and Patrick Fox have worked together for a number of years, sharing a passion for helping their peers grow their spirituality as they increase in years.
 They offer a variety of programs and workshops, engaging elders in conversation and dialogue, enhancing their lives and fostering a better awareness of spirituality in each person.

-Peg Morris holds a Master's Degree in Gerontology and has decades of experience as a social worker and additionally she has been trained in “From Aging to Sage-ing;” a program launched by Rabbi Zalman Schachter-Shalomi and know throughout the world for developing a profound new vision of growing older.
+Peg Morris holds a master's degree in Gerontology and has decades of experience as a social worker and additionally she has been trained in “From Aging to Sage-ing;” a program launched by Rabbi Zalman Schachter-Shalomi and know throughout the world for developing a profound new vision of growing older.

-Patrick B Fox has a Master's Degree in Adult Learning and has studied with Dr. Richard Johnson and received his Professional Certificate in Spiritual Gerontology in 2011.
+Patrick B. Fox has a master's degree in Adult Learning and has studied with Dr. Richard Johnson and received his Professional Certificate in Spiritual Gerontology in 2011.
 Additionally, Patrick brings a deep immersion into Celtic Spirituality in addition to his academic background.

 August Summer Retreat